 2. The Inspector will perform a visual inspection and prepare a written report of the apparent condition of the readily accessible installed systems and components of the property existing at the time of the inspection.
 Latent and concealed defects and deficiencies are excluded from the inspection.

-3. The parties agree that the “Standards of Practice” (the “Standards”) of the International Association of Certified Home Inspectors (“InterNACHI”) posted at http://www.nachi.org/sop.htm shall define the standard of duty and the conditions, limitations, and exclusions of the inspection and are incorporated by reference herein.
-Client agrees that the Standards have been read and understood (the Standards can also be read online by clicking the appropriate link on bottom of the first page of http://www.sherlockhomesweb.com).
+3. The parties agree that the “Standards of Practice” (the “Standards”) of the International Association of Certified Home Inspectors (“InterNACHI”) posted at https://www.nachi.org/sop.htm shall define the standard of duty and the conditions, limitations, and exclusions of the inspection and are incorporated by reference herein.
+Client agrees that the Standards have been read and understood.

 4. Systems, items, and conditions which are not within the scope of the building inspection include, but are not limited to: radon, formaldehyde, lead paint, asbestos, toxic or flammable materials, molds, fungi, other environmental hazards; pest infestation; security and fire protection systems; household appliances; humidifiers; paint, wallpaper and other treatments to windows, interior walls, ceilings and floors; recreational equipment or facilities; underground storage tanks, energy efficiency measurements; concealed or private secured systems; septic systems; water wells; heating systems accessories; solar heating systems; sprinkling systems; water softener; central vacuum systems, telephone, intercom or cable TV systems; antennae, lightning arrestors, trees or plants; governing codes, ordinances, statutes and covenants and manufacturer specifications.
 Client understands that these systems, items and conditions are not included in this inspection unless otherwise agreed to.
 Any general comments about these systems, items and conditions not within the written report are informal only and DOES NOT represent the inspection.